Trump Picks William Barr, Attorney General Under H.W. Bush, To Return To DOJ Helm

 Justice Department veteran

-Barr, 68, has extensive experience in government, particularly the upper echelons of the Justice Department.
+Barr, 68, has extensive experience in government, particularly in the upper echelons of the Justice Department.

 In addition to his stint as attorney general, he also served as deputy attorney general from 1990 to 1991, and as assistant attorney general in charge of the Office of Legal Counsel for two years before that.